THE SUN GOD

 We should also sacrifice our time and energy to give to those who do not have.
 Even when we were at our poorest we gave.
 We donate food to food pantries, we volunteer at park clean-ups, we give money to worthy charities.
 As Santa gives so do we give.
 In return we also give thanks to Santa for his generosity.
 We have a Santa Tray, and on it we place a small meal for Santa and his reindeer.
 It usually consists of hot cocoa or cider (with a snort of whiskey in it) and cookies, sometimes a sandwich.
 And the reindeer get carrots or apples and we leave a bowl of water for them too.
 On that tray we always put the Christmas Pickle for Santa to hide.
 He left us a note the first year we did it and said that he always had fun at the houses who had Christmas Pickles.
 My son looks forward to playing his game with Santa every year.

 I end this by wishing every one of you who read this all of those things, especially the magic.
 The magic is the most important part.

-“If you see the magic in a fairy tale, you can face the future.”
+“If you see the magic in a fairy tale,

 The Inner Circle Sanctuary is a school for traditional style Wicca and holds eight sabbat festivals every year.